evidence_review

 NAD+ injections are a compounded, clinic- and telehealth-marketed product whose promotion far outruns its evidence.
 There are no randomized controlled trials — and not even a human pharmacokinetic study — showing that subcutaneous or intramuscular NAD+ improves energy, focus, recovery, or aging.
 The only human data on delivering NAD+ directly is a single IV pharmacokinetic pilot that measured biochemistry, not outcomes 3.
 The credible evidence that NAD+ can be raised at all comes from inexpensive oral precursors — and even those reliably move the biomarker without reliably improving how people feel or function 8910.

 If you're drawn to NAD+, the evidence-based move is to understand the whole picture before paying for a shot.
 Start with our NAD+ therapy evidence pillar, compare the precursors in NMN vs NR, see how the IV route really stacks up in our NAD+ IV therapy guide, and check how products and providers compare on our NAD+ rankings hub.
+If you've already decided to try a shot, our guide to finding a legit NAD+ injection provider near you covers how to vet a clinic or telehealth service and what it costs.
+For the one delivered-NAD+ use with a real human trial behind it — sudden hearing loss — see NAD+ for hearing loss and tinnitus.
 Treat injectable NAD+ as an expensive, unproven option — not the proven shortcut it's sold as.

 Frequently asked questions